 The A's play in the last of the cement cookie-cutter ballparks that other teams were wise enough to destroy years ago.
 Oakland has had plans for a new stadium for decades, and plans keep falling through.

 Now, a proposed new ballpark at the city's Jack London Square has a decent chance of happening.
 It will be privately funded, one of the factors giving it the best chance of actually being built.
 Even with the location selected and funding secured, the deal could still fall apart because, you know, it is Oakland.

 Will They Get It?

 Chances of the A's moving to Las Vegas?
 20%

-Attendance doesn't help the Ray's case either.
+Attendance doesn't help Tampa Bay's case, either.
 The team finished next to last in 2018 MLB stats.
-The last place team were their cross-state neighbors the Miami Marlins.
+The last-place team was their cross-state neighbors the Miami Marlins.
 Apparently, Floridians are not huge baseball fans.
 There are still plans for a new ballpark, but Tampa Bay continues to disappoint.